How to Build A Kayak Rack (Wooden Outdoors) A Step By Step Guide

 Given that the extension arms are joint precisely to these two principal support posts, the part where you get the spacing correct is necessary.
 Quantify your kayaks to assure that the posts are up to a point enough apart to unburden the cockpit area but won’t obstruct any storehouse section.

-Step 2 (Grounding The Posts)
+Step 2 – Grounding The Posts

-Now, you have to bury the posts into the ground.
+Bury the posts in the ground.

-Once you dug the holes, you can clean out all of the extra rough dirt and add some tiny stones in the hole you made so it can keep the posts off the dirt around.
+Once you’ve dug the holes, you can clean out all of the extra rough dirt and add some tiny stones in the hole you made so it can keep the posts off the dirt around.

-Step 3 (Line Up The Posts)
+Step 3 – Line Up The Posts

-You are now supposed to keep the posts lined up and straight.
+Keep the posts lined up and straight.

 These boards will actively take measures to guide to assure that both of the post fronts are in one line.
 When assured, you can join them to the posts utilizing pressure-treated classified wood screws.

-Step 4 (Notches Preparation For Support)
+Step 4 – Notches Preparation For Support

 how to build a kayak rack

-Step 5 ( Make The Cuts)
+Step 5 – Make The Cuts

 how to build a kayak rack